Tie-breaking in Swiss-system tournaments: Time of loss

 Among tied players, the player whose first loss came last gets priority.
 If player A's first loss was in round 4 and player B's first loss was in round 2, player A gets priority.
 This was a tiebreaker used by Pokémon Organized Play in 2004-2005.

+Win percentage

+In some tournaments where each round contains multiple games with the same opponent, a player's total game win percentage can be used as a tiebreaker.
+For example, this was used as the primary tiebreaker in the Pokémon GO Asia Pacific World Championships Qualifiers in 2025.

+Opponents' win percentage

+Win-percentage tiebreakers—also referred to as resistance—are determined by evaluating the performance of a player’s opponents rather than the player’s own results.
+Each opponent’s record is converted into a win percentage, with wins valued at 1, draws at 0.5, and losses at 0, divided by the number of rounds played.
+A minimum contribution of 25% is enforced to prevent disproportionately low values from skewing results.
+Byes are excluded entirely: if a player receives a bye, it is ignored in calculations, and if one of their opponents received a bye, that opponent’s record is adjusted as though the bye had not occurred.
+Similarly, opponents who drop from the tournament are evaluated based on their final record at the time of withdrawal, with a maximum of 75%.

+A player’s Opponents' Resistance is then calculated as the average of these adjusted percentages across all opponents, providing a measure of the overall strength of their competition.
+The related Opponents' Opponents' Resistance extends this concept by averaging the resistance values of a player’s opponents, reflecting the strength of competition faced at one additional level.
+This tiebreak is used by most modern Play!
+Pokémon Tournaments.

 Tardiness

 If a player arrives after the first round is paired, the player loses priority.
-This tiebreaker is currently used by Pokémon Organized Play.
+This tiebreaker was used by Pokémon Organized Play but is no longer.

 Speed play-off games

 The tie is broken by one or more games played with fast time control, or Fast chess.

 Single fast game

 FIDE rules provide for a single fast decisive game, known as Armageddon.
 White gets more time on the clock, but must win (i.e. a draw counts as a win for Black).
 The player who wins the draw of lots may choose which color they play.